h15200/notes/database.md

 Important database transactions like financial processes all use SQL.

 NoSQL databases are not as solid but faster and more flexible BECAUSE it doesn't use a traditional schema.
 NoSQL lookups are fast because the data is formed as JSON (object lookup)

+- sql enforces an `explicit` schema on write.
+- not that noSql still has schemas, but it is `implicit`, handled on read

 For HUGE apps, possible to use both an SQL and a NoSQL in one app.